Imanuelle-glitch/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-print all possible combinations of two letters
+print a number with two decimal places